 Awards & Honors

-Our friends and fans, along with local publications and reviewers, honored ASGT with many local and regional awards in our 50th anniversary year, and we are so grateful.
-Click the sections below to learn more about these and other recent awards and honors.
+Our friends and fans, along with local publications and reviewers, have honored ASGT with numerous local and regional awards—and we are so grateful for their support.
+Click the sections below to learn about these recent awards and honors.

 Thank you for everything you do for ASGT, and for the visual and performing arts communities in our region!